awsdocs/amazon-workspaces-administration-guide/doc_source/delete-workspaces.md

 1. \(Optional\) After you delete all WorkSpaces in a directory, you can delete the directory\.
 For more information, see [Delete the Directory for Your WorkSpaces](delete-workspaces-directory.md)\.

 1. \(Optional\) After you delete all resources in the virtual private cloud \(VPC\) for your directory, you can delete the VPC and release the Elastic IP address used for the NAT gateway\.
+For more information, see [ Deleting your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#VPC_Deleting) and [ Working with Elastic IP addresses](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html#WorkWithEIPs) in the *Amazon VPC User Guide*\.